-Requirem Requirements for accepted development General requirements Active from Active frontage RAD1 Where involving an extension (building work) in front of the main building line: a. a minimum of 50% of the front facade of the building is made up of windows or glazing between a height of 1m and 2m; b. the minimum window or glazing remains uncovered and free of signage; c. incorporates building openings and windows overlooking the street.
-Figure - Glazing Building h eight RAD2 Where involving an extension (building work), building height does not exceed the maximum height identified on Overlay map - Building heights.
-Setbacks cks RAD3 Where involving an extension (building work), buildings are setback at least: i.
+Requirements for accepted development General requirements Active frontage RAD1 Where involving an extension (building work) in front of the main building line: a minimum of 50% of the front facade of the building is made up of windows or glazing between a height of 1m and 2m; the minimum window or glazing remains uncovered and free of signage; b. incorporates building openings and windows overlooking the street.
+C. Figure - Glazing 1m 2m Modulation or new ten-Minimum of 50% glazing ancy at least every 10m between 1m and 2m Building height RAD2 Where involving an extension (building work), building height does not exceed the maximum height identified on Overlay map - Building heights.
+Setbacks RAD3 Where involving an extension (building work), buildings are setback at least: i.
 6 metres from the rear boundary; ii.
 2.5 metres from a side boundary adjoining a sensitive land use.
-Built form